caachr/OmniFolder/README.md

 OmniFolder was built solo over 7 weeks (~5,800 lines of C++) as a way for me to own my entire data storage and backup pipeline — from the network transport layer up through credential handling and disaster recovery — without relying on a cloud provider or a NAS.
 I wanted a system for managing my personal storage that was private, cross-platform, involved working with files directly, and resilient to a single point of failure.
 OmniFolder's data model consists of a single data folder (an "OmniFolder") that is seamlessly mirrored across multiple user-provided backup drives.
 The data exists solely on these backup drives, while a lightweight self-hosted coordination server glues the system together.
 In this way, OmniFolder combines the benefits of peer-to-peer data mirroring with the benefits of working with a centralized pool of data.
 Where OmniFolder differs from a product like syncthing is in its syncing behavior.
 Syncthing involves continuous, automatic syncing between peer nodes; however, OmniFolder involves a strict, manual file checkout system to completely eliminate sync conflict issues.

-OmniFolder is like an Ender Chest in Minecraft (you access a central pool of data), except the data is stored in a distributed fashion by being mirrored in every chest, making the system tolerant to a single point of failure.
+OmniFolder is like an Ender Chest in Minecraft (you access a central pool of data), except the data is stored in a distributed fashion by being mirrored in every chest (no "master copy" all the others reference), making the system tolerant to a single point of failure.

 ## Architecture